schrum2/MM-NEAT/TUTORIAL.md

 ### More Domains

-Other pre-existing domains include a toroidal Predator/Prey grid world (see [PUBLICATIONS.md](PUBLICATIONS.md)), several board games, Super Mario, and VizDoom.
+Other pre-existing domains include a toroidal Predator/Prey grid world (see [PUBLICATIONS.md](PUBLICATIONS.md)), several board games, Super Mario, and more.
 Several ways of interactively creating interesting art and sounds are also available (see [INTERACTIVE_EVOLUTION.md](INTERACTIVE_EVOLUTION.md)).
 Please explore!